AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/third-party-test-reports-are-handled-by-hackerone.md

 ---
-title:  Vulnerabilities found by third-party security scans need to go via HackerOne
+title:  Vulnerabilities found by third-party security scans should go to HackerOne
 description: This article offers clarification on what users should do about vulnerabilities found by third-party security scans.
 feature:
 role: Developer, Admin